EliRibble/pyfmt/README.md

 Tabs it is.

-## Single quotes?
+## Double quotes?

-Eh, no reason, I just picked one.
+Because Google requires double quotes for docstrings and I prefer to have quotes fully consistent